-But if you can pay just $50 more per month, you’ll save about $1,700 in overall interest and get out of debt 1.7 years ahead of schedule.
-If you can ramp up your payments to $500 per month, you’ll save over $4,000 in interest and get out of debt about 4 years early.
+But if you can pay just $50 more a month, you’ll save about $1,700 in overall interest and get out of debt a year and eight months ahead of schedule.
+If you can ramp up your payments to $500 a month, you’ll save over $4,000 in interest and get out of debt about four years early.

 By revealing your total savings, these calculators can motivate you to pay off your loans faster.

-But calculators will also show you what happens if you lower your monthly payments.
-This income-based repayment calculator, for example, gives a bird’s-eye view of your loans on IBR.
+Calculators can also show you what happens if you lower your monthly payments.
+This IBR calculator, for example, gives a bird’s-eye view of your loans.
 It even takes annual salary raises into account.